soudev/knowledge.mine/stuff/angularjs.md

 * [[GitHub] josebalius / ngReactGrid](https://github.com/josebalius/ngReactGrid) - A really fast Angular grid using the power of React to render.
 Based on ng-grid and jQuery DataTables

   * [ngReactGrid 0.5.0 - Custom cells](http://www.josebalius.com/ngreactgrid-0-5-0-custom-cells/)

 --

-* [Angular-Wizard](http://mgonto.github.io/angular-wizard/) - Easy to use Wizard library for AngularJS

---